AdBOOST/documentation/_posts/2017-01-30-feed-exports.md

 No matter what option you choose, every screen of export setup will contain status label and URL after first schema submit. **URL is persistent.
 Once it has been generated, it will forever refer to this specific export**.
 If there are some changes in schema, category mapping, assigned banner templates or in feed data, export will be re-processed and this URL will always contain most up-to-date version.

-{% include image_tag.html url="/images/exports/ExportStatusLabel.png" alt="Export Status Label" style="height:300px;" %}
+{% include image_tag.html url="/images/exports/ExportStatusLabel.png" alt="Export Status Label" style="" %}

 Status label is an indicator of export health and can have following states: